appbaseio/reactivesearch/content/docs/reactivesearch/vue/search/DataSearch.md

 ```

 -   **renderNoSuggestion** `String|slot-scope` [optional]
-    can be used to render a message when there is no suggestions found.
+    can be used to render a message when there are no suggestions found.
 -   **renderError** `String|Function|slot-scope` [optional]
     can be used to render an error message in case of any error.